LGUG2Z/story/README.md

 # Commands
 ## Create
 `story create [story-name]` will:
-* Checkout a new branch with the desired name
+* Checkout a new branch on the meta-repo repository with the story name
-* Move the `.meta` file of the meta-repo to `.meta.json`
 * Create a new `.meta` file for the story

 ## Load